Claude is brilliant.But it forgets everythingyou talked about yesterday.Zé doesn't.

 Zé has a CLI.
 And it's got personality.

 After installing, you talk to Zé from the terminal.
-It remembers, pulls, queries the graph, and answers you right back.
+It remembers, pulls, queries the graph, indexes images, and injects context into Claude before you even finish typing.